Adam-DevPL/Adam-DevPL/README.md

 - 👋 Hi, I’m @Adam-DevPL
-- 👀 I’m interested in Frontend and Backend.
+- 👀 I’m interested in Web Application, especially backend.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on <none>
 - 📫 How to reach me <none>